freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/19-foundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/write-your-first-c-sharp-code.md

 ## --text--

-Яка різниця між `Console.Write` та `Console.WriteLine`?
+What is the difference between `Console.Write` and `Console.WriteLine`?

 ## --answers--

-`Console.Write` друкує вивід в новому рядку.
+`Console.Write` prints the output on a new line.

 ---

-`Console.WriteLine` друкує вивід в новому рядку.
+`Console.WriteLine` prints the output on a new line.

 ---

-`Console.WriteLine` додає новий рядок після виводу.
+`Console.WriteLine` appends a new line after the output.

 ## --video-solution--